evercam/ex_nvr_precompiled/README.md

 ## Dependencies

 ### FFmpeg
-The pre-compiled ffmpeg is available for Linux amd64/arm64/armv7 platforms.
+The pre-compiled ffmpeg is available for the following platforms:
+* Linux amd64/arm64/armv7
+* MacOS (arm64/amd64)

 The following are the only  available features:

 * Decoders for `rawvideo`, `h264` and `hevc`.
 * Encoders for `h264` (libx264) and `mjpeg`.